1 Bg 15-1972: The Yoga of the Supreme Person

 > must do is surrender to Him.
 The description of that place

-> whence going no one returns to this false
+> whence having gone one never returns to this false

 > reflected tree is given here.
 The Supreme Personality of